bruceharrison1984/Schedulely/README.md

 ## DateTime Libraries

+[See DateConvertor Docs](src/dateConvertors/readme.md)

 NextMonth doesn't force a particular DateTime library on you.
 By implementing the `DateConvertor` interface, you can pass in whatever DateTime implementation that you want.
-This helps us keep the package size very small, and don't force consumers to have to marshall DateTime objects between libraries within their own projects.
+This helps us keep the package size very small, and not force consumers to have to marshall DateTime objects between libraries within their own projects.

-[See DateConvertor Docs](src/dateConvertors/readme.md)

-Existing `DateConvertors`:

-- date-fns

 The long term plan is to implement a default DateConvertor based on `Temporal` when it is finally approved.
-Until then, you are required to bring-your-own-dates.
+Until then, you are required to bring-your-own-date-lib.

 ## TODO